Michael C. Hall as Dexter Morgan, Miami Metro Police forensic analyst and serial killer

 Dexter pairs the shirt with his usual trousers, a pair of khaki cotton flat front chinos from Banana Republic’s “Dress Chino” line.
 The trousers have plain-hemmed bottoms with a slight flare.

-Dexter’s shoes are a pair of brown sueded leather 2-eyelet desert boots, much like Steve McQueen was known to wear.
+Dexter’s shoes are a pair of brown sueded leather 2-eyelet desert boots.
 The shoes may be from J. Crew, which also provided a pair of lighter brown boots in the previous episode.

 Dexter’s watch is his usual steel Waltham Self-Winding 25 Jewel on an expanding bracelet.
 In the show’s narrative, Dexter inherited the watch from his foster father Harry, who was also seen wearing it in flashbacks.